jkrogager/VoigtFit/README.rst

     python setup.py install

+    Note that the latest versions might be unstable.

 Further documentation and how to use it
 ---------------------------------------

 Check out the documentation_ for instructions of installation and use.

 .. _pip: http://www.pip-installer.org/
 .. _documentation: http://VoigtFit.readthedocs.io